Netflix/consoleme/README.md

 docker-compose -f docker-compose-dependencies.yaml up
 ```

+#### Get access to administrative credentials on your account

+For an initial setup, we advise making an IAM user with sufficient privileges to allow ConsoleMe to sync your IAM roles,
+S3 buckets, SQS queues, SNS topics, and AWS Config data.
+Sections below outline the required permissions.
+See
+[this page](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for configuring your user
+credentials.
+Note: After you have ConsoleMe set up, you should no longer need IAM user credentials.
+Please set a
+reminder to delete these when you're done with them.

 #### Make a virtual environment and run the installation script

 In repo root run `make install`.
 You may also want to install the default plugins if you have not developed internal plugins: `pip install -e default_plugins`